andrewcharlesjones/gtex_image_analysis/README.md

 # GTEx v8 histology image analysis

-This repo contains code for analysis of the GTEx version 8 (v8) image dataset.
+This repo contains code for analysis of the GTEx version 8 (v8) dataset of histology images.